ranapp/ECS171Project/README.md

 # ECS171Project Group 19

+## Project Description
+College education is an important part of many people’s lives.
+To many people it is one of the biggest opportunities that can jumpstart someone’s career and livelihood.
+However, everyone that goes to college comes from different backgrounds and live in different ways while at college.
+Our machine learning models train data to predict the graduation results of students from various backgrounds.

 ## Machine Learning Part
 Project_Group19.ipynb contains all EDA, data preprocessing, training models and the results.

 ## Dataset
 dataset.csv contains the data used for this project.
+This datasets contains 35 attributes, and "target" column have three elements: "dropout", "graduate", "enrolled".

 ## Frontend